Bethenny Frankel’s Hurricane Florence Efforts Inspired By Dennis Shields, She Says

 — Bethenny Frankel (@Bethenny) October 10, 2017

-Apparently, Frankel had 1.5 million followers on Twitter at the time, a gift which she used to negotiate donations, coordinate supply offerings, and offer individual personalized help to some victims, Inc. says.
+Frankel had 1.5 million followers on Twitter at the time, a gift which she used to negotiate donations, coordinate supply offerings, and offer individual personalized help to some victims, Inc. says.
 She personally reached out to help requests sent to her on the social media platform.

 Frankel may credit her late boyfriend for inspiring her to offer help this time around, but the amazing help she offered last year shows that a love for helping those in need comes naturally to the star.
-Her words on Mornings With Maria also said as much.
+Her words on Mornings With Maria said as much.